 If you are looking for more activities to do here, be sure to check out some of the available tours and day trips.

-Looking for a complete travel guide to Lake Ohrid?10 Best Things to Do in Lake Ohrid
+10 Best Things to Do in Lake Ohrid10 Best Things to Do in Lake Ohrid

 When to Visit North Macedonia?